About Sargent

 I visited Sargent and Paris exhibition at the Met, partly as a study.
-Most of the works I've already saw at Sargent and Fashion at Tate Britain this summer, yet second time staring at these paintings, I was still in awe.
-There’s something about Sargent’s paintings that resists familiarity—they don’t grow old with time or repetition.
-If anything, they reveal more.
+Most of the works I'had already seen at Sargent and Fashion at Tate Britain last summer in London, yet second time staring at these paintings, still in awe.
+There’s something about Sargent’s paintings that resists familiarity.

-What makes Sargent so endlessly fascinating?
-Perhaps it’s the paradox at the heart of his technique: the brushwork appears spontaneous, even careless, and yet it’s underpinned by exacting control.
-A single highlight tossed on a cuff or collar seems almost accidental—until you realize how precisely it lands, how much it holds the form together.
+What makes Sargent so fascinating?
+I guess it’s the paradox at the heart of his technique: the brushwork appears spontaneous, even careless, and yet it’s underpinned by exacting control.
+A single highlight tossed on the canvas seems almost accidental—until you realize how precisely it lands, and how exact the shape is.

+Behind it is repetition.
 Sargent often scraped away the entire painting and started over without hesitation.
 He was rarely satisfied with a first attempt.
-This relentless refinement reminds me of ballet: the illusion of effortless born from relentless discipline.
+This relentless refinement reminds me of ballet: the illusion of effortlessness born from relentless discipline and repetition, in pursuit of perfection.

 Sargent's Notes: